 Stephanie has a keen interest in Courts-Martial work.
 Prior to joining Chambers, Stephanie was an Officer Cadet in Bristol University Air Squadron for three years, having spent time with the Army and RAF legal services in Germany.

 Stephanie has experience in assisting senior members of Chamber’s Employment Team.
-She has drafted responses to applicant’s claims in the Employment Tribunal and has been asked to represent a Respondent at a 5 day final hearing.
+She has drafted responses to claimant’s claims in Employment Tribunal cases, prepared Lists of Issues and Scott Schedules and has been instructed to represent a Respondent at a 5 day final hearing.

 Stephanie has experience of RTAs and Personal Injury claims.
 She regularly appears in the County Court acting on small claims trials and MOJ Stage 3.
 Stephanie has successfully argued both for and against, relief from sanction applications.
-She has also been instructed to advise on quantum in personal injury matters.
+She is regulary instructed to advise on merits and quantum in personal injury matters.

 During Pupillage, Stephanie spent 3 months under the supervision of Jennifer Lee and gained exposure to matrimonial finance matters.
 She has experience in drafting financial schedules and also has a keen interest in Court of Protection work.